KristhianX/essential-buttons-toolbar/README.md

 - **Live reload of settings changes:** No more need to refresh the pages to apply the new settings or the exclude rules.
 - **Integrated blank.html:** A blank page where the toolbar is accessible.

-This extension does not access, log, or share your data.
-It is also ad-free and will always remain so.
+*This extension does not access, log, or share your data*.
+It is also *ad-free* and will always remain so.

 The icons used in this extension are from the elegant Feather Icons collection:
 https://github.com/feathericons/feather